Post Office Services

 The USPS offers domestic and international money orders, international money orders and an international money-wiring service.

 The USPS offers several services for additional security, proof of delivery and recovery in the event of a loss.
 These services include: Certified Mail, Registered Mail, Informed Delivery, Signature Confirmation and the ability to purchase insurance coverage up to $50,000.
 These services provide many options for delivery confirmation, obtaining copies of signatures of acceptance, confirmation of shipment and tracking of high-value items.

 The USPS is in tune with the fact that as broadband internet access increases, its revenue will ultimately decrease.
 So it is planning strategies for simplifying products and services and tailoring them to better meet customers' needs.

 - The Priority Mail Flat Rate boxes take the guesswork out of postage by creating one rate regardless of weight or distance.

 - A service called CONFIRM uses bar codes to track mail as it makes its way through the system.

 - Information-based markings, which are are imprinted on envelopes and packages during processing, enable the postal service to offer more opportunities for tracking shipments and expediting service.

 - The Intelligent Mail device is a handheld scanner that can read current bar codes and electronic signatures.

 - The Postal Automated Redirection System reduces costs for mail that must be forwarded or returned to sender.

 - Sensors and detectors reduce sorting errors and determine when two pieces of mail have become stuck together.

 - Sorters have up to 302 separations — three times more than the machines they replaced.

 These are just a few of the enhancements, customer strategies and operations improvements that have been instituted at the USPS.
 You'll be able to count on the USPS to deliver letters and packages at reasonable cost for years to come.
 Remember, "neither snow, nor rain" nor high-speed internet …

-For more information about the USPS, check out the links on the next page.
+For more information about the USPS, check out the links below.